Jacquelyne Jackson: Career and research

-She received her Master's of Science in Sociology from the same university in 1955.
-At Ohio State University she received her Doctorate in Sociology in 1960.
 She started her post-doctoral work in 1961 at the University of Colorado-Boulder.
-As a part of her academic career, she did post-doctoral work at Duke University becoming the second Black professor and first Black female, after the first Black professor Dr. Samuel Dubois Cook, from 1966–68 and the University of North Carolina-Chapel Hill in the years 1977–78.
+As a part of her academic career, she did post-doctoral work at Duke University becoming the second Black professor and first Black female professor, after the first Black professor Dr. Samuel Dubois Cook, from 1966 to 1968 and the University of North Carolina-Chapel Hill in the years 1977–78.

-From 1959 to 1962, Jackson served as an Assistant Professor and Associate at Southern University-Baton Rouge.
-In 1962 she left to work as a Professor at the primarily black Jackson State College until 1964.
+From 1959 to 1962, Jackson served as an assistant professor and associate professor at Southern University-Baton Rouge.
+In 1962 she left to work as a professor at the primarily black Jackson State College until 1964.
 At that time, she moved to work at Howard University, one of the nation's leading historically black universities in the United States.
-She joined the Duke University staff in 1966, where she worked as an Instructor and Associate Professor of Medical Sociology.
-1969 onward she worked as a Visiting Professor at St. Augustine's College.
-She also worked as a Professor at Howard University from 1978–1985.
+She joined the Duke University staff in 1966, where she worked as an Instructor and associate professor of Medical Sociology.
+From 1969 onward, she worked as a visiting professor at St. Augustine's College.
+She also worked as a professor at Howard University from 1978 to 1985.

 In an interview on April 14, 1998, Jackson said her most important work is in the field of ethno-gerontology.
 She stresses that this field should not confused with social work.
 She also stated the main task of her work is to "...keep pace with changes and identify characteristics and causes and address public policy to modify programs."
 Jackson's research and writings cover the older black population in the United States.
 Her analyses measured the intra-variations within this population itself instead of comparing it to other populations.
 Jackson has researched the variations in gender, age, and ethnicity within the black community.
 Unlike other similar types of research, Jackson accounted for discrimination against blacks.
 During the 1960s, some of her work compared populations based on segregation.